Gabbyton/CEMENTO/docs/_sources/user-guide-pages/drawing-basics.rst.txt

 Drawing Basics
 **************

-The ``CEMENTO`` package can take any single-page draw.io file and process it.
+The ``CEMENTO`` package can take any single or multi-page draw.io file and process it.
 However, parsing it *properly* to get the right RDF triples is a different matter.
 This guide goes through some things for you to keep in mind so your diagrams actually correspond with your ``.ttl`` outputs.

 Drawing with draw.io
 ====================